ddecarle/eeb462-2024/Lab7_Phylogenomics3.md

 As mentioned previously, we are using a **summary approach**, which **takes gene trees as input**.
 So, the first step in building a species tree is building gene trees for each of our loci.
 Gene trees will be inferred in RAxML.

-25. In SciNet, navigate back to the `eeb462share` directory, and make a new folder within the `ASTRAL` directory to hold your gene trees.
+25. In SciNet, navigate back to your `$HOME` directory, and make a new folder within the `ASTRAL` directory to hold your gene trees.
 (Then, confirm that your folder was created using `ls`.)

     ```
-    cd $SCRATCH/
+    cd $HOME/
     mkdir TREES/ASTRAL/geneTrees

     ls TREES/ASTRAL